Arbalest007/CSUF-Events-Extension/README.md

 ###### Current Version: 1.00

 # About
 **CSUF Events** is a browser extension built for Google Chrome.
-The extension depends on data scraped rom the official [CSUF calendar](http://calendar.fullerton.edu/) utilizing the Selenium webdriver.
+The extension depends on data scraped from the official [CSUF calendar](http://calendar.fullerton.edu/) utilizing the Selenium webdriver.
 This data is then parsed and packaged into an appropriate JSON format which we insert into a Google Calendar by calling the Google Calendar API.
 Finally, the calendar is embedded into the extension's UI in a compact layout to provide user's with an overview of upcoming campus events.

 # Technologies and Languages
 * Javascript